jaclu/tmux-keybtest/README.md

 status line.

 Terminals often have some issues, for some keys they might generate the wrong thing, or even nothing.
+Using this it can help you to select the right terminal, or if you already have decided it can show you what keys are available to use.

 If your terminal binds some keys, they will not be detected by tmux, sometims you can disable your terminals usage of a key that you would